-Type in the password associated with your Sengled Home app, press “Sign In”
+In the area circled in purple, type in the password associated with your Sengled Home app.

-You then return to the devices home screen, you can press “Lights” as indicated by the green circle in the screenshot below, to see your Sengled lights that have been added to your Alexa app.
+8. You can press “Lights” as indicated by the green circle, to see your Sengled lights that have been added to your hub.

 This will take us to the “Define Group” page.
-Tap on every bulb you would like to have in the previously selected group—in the example below, we will choose all the bulbs that begin with the “Bedroom” prefix.
-Scroll down, as indicated by the red arrow to see all the bulbs.
+Tap on every bulb you would like to have fall under the previously selected group—in the example, we will choose all of the bulbs that begin with the “Bedroom” prefix.

 Once you have selected all the bulbs you want to fall under the group, press “Save”.